 Careers Curriculum at Welland Park

-The careers programme of study at Welland Park is delivered through citizenship lessons, assemblies, outside speakers, interview days, careers fairs, and visits.
-The programme looks at careers employability and enterprise education, as well as learning and revision techniques, self-esteem, emotional well-being, finance skills and developing personal and social skills.
-Each year students measure their progress through their entitlement statement.
+The careers programme of study at Welland Park is delivered through Citizenship lessons, assemblies, outside speakers, interview days, careers fairs and visits.
+The programme looks at careers employability and enterprise education, as well as revision techniques, self-esteem, emotional well-being, finance skills and developing personal and social skills.
+At Key Stage 4, students measure their progress through their entitlement statement.
 We also use the Unifrog careers tool to help students discover a wide range of digital resources on careers and track their interactions with employers.

 Year 7 start the year with the Developing Me unit exploring their strengths, weaknesses and how they can improve.
 The topic enables them to identify their personal and social skills.

 Year 8 students complete the World of Work unit.
 During these lessons, they look at employment law and necessary employability skills.
 As they progress through the year, they compete in The Real Game.
 The Real Game initially allows students to select the lifestyle they are hoping for in adulthood then provides ‘reality checks’ as to the realities of work, pay, and hours required in employment to afford such dreams.

 In Year 9, the World of Work topic is further developed to cover different employment sectors, considering the local job market.
 The students are introduced to various career websites, resources, and key adults from the world of work.
 Our young people are shown how to make well-informed choices with sessions on how to complete a job application form, and they practise interview techniques ready for their Mock Interview Day.
 Colleagues from the business sector conduct individual interviews with each Year 9 student and provide feedback.
 Students are invited to attend in interview attire.